3100, Accessibility

 3600, Facilities and Equipment

 HHSC grantees are required to always maintain a safe environment.
 Grantees must provide clean and well-maintained facilities where services can be delivered with space for exam rooms, client intake, waiting areas, and space for clinical and administrative staff.
-Clinic sites must be geographically close to the target population(s) it intends to serve.
+Clinic sites must be geographically close to the target population(s) the grantee intends to serve.
 Grantees must have written policies and procedures that address the forementioned requirements, and include a policy that discusses hazardous materials, fire safety and medical equipment.

 3610 Hazardous Materials